 Our Verdict · Travel Insurance

-Our opinion on Chase Freedom Unlimited Travel Insurance
+Our take on travel insurance for the Chase Freedom Unlimited

 Trip cancel, no medical.
 That is the full picture on travel coverage.
 The cancellation benefit covers all prepaid travel, including flights, hotels, and tours, which is better scope than most no-fee cards, but the $1,500 per person cap runs out fast on any international itinerary.
 There is no emergency medical coverage: the Travel and Emergency Assistance service provides referrals, not payment, and all treatment costs fall on the cardholder.
 A single ER visit in Tokyo or Paris typically runs between $15,000 and $60,000.
 Trip delay was also removed from the benefit guide effective October 1, 2024, under the current Virginia Surety Company policy.
 If you carry this card for international travel without separate medical insurance, the gap between what the card covers and what a real emergency costs is material.